tdegeus/prrng/README.md

 In addition one can advance and reverse in the random sequence, and compute the number of random numbers between two states.

-**Important:** A very important and hallmark features of pcg32 is that, internally, types of fixed bit-size are used.
+**Important:** A very important and hallmark features of pcg32 is that, internally, types of fixed bit size are used.
 Notably the state is (re)stored as `uint64_t`.
-This makes that restoring can be uniquely done on any system and any compiler, or any platform.
+This makes that restoring can be uniquely done on any system and any compiler, on any platform (as long as you save the `uint64_t` properly, naturally).
-As a convenience the output can be recast by specifying a template parameter, while static assertions shield you from loosing data.
-For example `auto state = generator.state<size_t>();` would be allowed, but `auto state = generator.state<int>();` would not.
+As a convenience the output can be recast by specifying a template parameter, while static assertions shield you from losing data.
+For example, `auto state = generator.state<size_t>();` would be allowed, but `auto state = generator.state<int>();` would not.

 ### Python API